US Centers for Disease Control and Prevention. About Brucellosis. Published May 2, 2024. https://www.cdc.gov/brucellosis/about/index.html

 In acute brucellosis symptoms subside <8 weeks from infection onset; in subacute brucellosis, between 8 and 52 weeks; and in chronic brucellosis, >52 weeks.
 The disease may be acute, acute progressing to chronic, and primarily chronic.

-Both in acute and in chronic disease, all tissues and organs may be involved, but symptoms typically occur in the osteoarticular, nervous, circulatory, and genitourinary systems and in the liver.
+All tissues and organs may be involved in both acute and chronic disease, but symptoms typically occur in the osteoarticular, nervous, circulatory, and genitourinary systems and in the liver.
 Metastatic abscesses may develop.
 The disease onset may be sudden (acute brucellosis) or with symptoms progressing over weeks or months (chronic brucellosis).
 A recurrent course is typical of chronic disease (in 5%-15% of cases).
 Relapses usually occur within 6 months after treatment completion and have a milder course; they are not associated with drug resistance.

 Symptoms: